-Notes of cinnamon, maraschino cherry, and mint.
+Notes of cinnamon, abbada date, and eucalyptus.

-Red tea from Taiwan・July 2016・紅玉，十八號・Organic
+Red tea from Taiwan・April 2017・紅玉，十八號・Organic

 Eighteen, aka Red Jade, is the 18th cultivar developed by Taiwan’s Tea Research & Extension Station (TRES), an organization dedicated to research and development of tea and new tea cultivars.
-TRES has developed twenty one original cultivars through hybridization.
+TRES has developed twenty three original cultivars through hybridization.
 Each cultivar harmonizes the hybrid’s component qualities vis-à-vis Taiwan’s unique terroir.

-Brew: 5 grams・150 ml・205° F・1 min
+Brew: 5 grams・150 ml・208° F・1 min